menu

 Genoa City is a very small village located in the state of Wisconsin.
 With a population of 2,950 people and just one neighborhood, Genoa City is the 251st largest community in Wisconsin.

-Genoa City is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Genoa City is generally considered to be a blue-collar town.
+0.00% of the Genoa City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Genoa City is a village of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Genoa City who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Genoa City has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Genoa City has few renters and college students.
 But the biggest reason it is quieter in Genoa City than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Genoa City may be for you.

-Genoa City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Genoa City doesn't have a public transportation system that people use for their commute.

 Genoa City is an extremely ethnically-diverse village.
 The people who call Genoa City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Genoa City residents report their race to be Native Hawaiian.
 Important ancestries of people in Genoa City include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.